aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

 ## IoT Analytics Datastore

-The IoT Analytics Datastore is a storage location for transformed data after the Pipeline workflow performs ETL.
-The Datastore stores data in S3 either in an AWS or customer managed bucket, for simplicity this implementation uses an AWS managed bucket.
+The IoT Analytics Datastore is a storage location for output after an IoT Analytics Pipeline workflow performs ETL.
+The Datastore is backed by S3 either in an AWS or customer managed bucket, for simplicity this implementation uses an AWS managed bucket.
 Like a Channel storage is indefinite or time based in years and days, we will use the default of indefinite in this case.
 A Datastore also must choose a data format of JSON or Parquet with a schema definition, this cannot be changed after creation.
 In this case we'll use Parquet with a defined schema.
-Execute the command below to create your Datastore.
+Note that a new field 'temperature_fahrenheit' is defined which we'll populate later with our Pipeline, if you create new fields in a another activity later, you'll have to recreate your Datastore with an updated Parquet schema.
+You don't need to define a schema for JSON but Parquet provides compression and speed.
+Execute the command below to create a Datastore.

 ```yaml
 aws iotanalytics create-datastore --cli-input-json file://datastore.json